Alternate Hours Demonstration Site Grants

 Q: How much extra work will be required to participate in program evaluation?

-A: Center management and staff may be invited to participate in various evaluation activities to assess how the program is working, to identify opportunities for quality improvement, and to share learnings.
+A: Centre management and staff may be invited to participate in various evaluation activities to assess how the program is working, to identify opportunities for quality improvement, and to share learnings.
 This may include providing some basic administrative information and participating in a small number of surveys and or focus groups.